pterodactyl/documentation/community/advanced_usage/artisan.md

 ## Theme Management

-This is a commonly missed section of commands, but they exist and more people should use theme.
+This is a commonly missed section of commands, but they exist and more people should be aware of them.
 Pterodactyl has a built in theming system and with that comes a variety of commands for managing them easier.

 ### List All Themes